 We have long leasehold interests in the land, which means that no other development can take place on the land during the term of those leases.

-Each and every burial within the burial ground secures the land for the future.
+Each and every burial within the burial ground secure the land for the future.
 The process of applying for the exhumation of each individual grave is complex and involves the next of kin, the burial ground operator and the Secretary of State (Sheriff in Scotland).

-On top of this, the practical cost of exhumation of individual graves is considerable.
-The difficulty of this would prompt any prospective developer to choose any other nearby piece of land instead - the economics would also be prohibitive.
+On top of this, the practical cost of the exhumation of individual graves is considerable.
+The difficulty of this would prompt any prospective developer to choose any other nearby piece of land instead – the economics would also be prohibitive.

 Is our pre-purchase safe?